-Start learning about Juneteenth and its significance to honor it in your classroom.
+Start learning about Juneteenth and its cultural significance so you can celebrate it in your classroom this year!

 What is Juneteenth?

-Juneteenth, which is short for June Nineteenth, is the oldest celebrated commemoration of the effective end of slavery in the United States.
+Juneteenth, which is short for June Nineteenth, marks the day that U.S. federal troops arrived in Galveston, Texas.
+They went to ensure that all enslaved African Americans were freed.
+Juneteenth is also the oldest celebration of the legal end of slavery in the United States.

-Two and a half years later in 1865, Union soldiers took control of Galveston, Texas and declared that the remaining enslaved people were freed.
+Two and a half years later in 1865, the Union soldiers would have to take control of Galveston, Texas.
+This action would help free all remaining enslaved people.

 How did Juneteenth start?